Meettya/whet.observer/Readme.md

 # whet.observer

 A standalone Observer that actually works on node.js, adapted from Publish/Subscribe plugin for jQuery.

 Oh!
 Yes, it works in browser too, just connect undercore above.
-See test_browser for detail.
+See test_browser folder for detail or [jsfiddle example](http://jsfiddle.net/Meettya/r5XkG/9/embedded/result/)

 ## Description: